Multiple sclerosis attack happens when the immune system mistakenly produces inflammation.

 Factors increase the risk of multiple sclerosis attack

-These factors increase your risk of developing multiple sclerosis attack.
+These factors increase your risk of developing a multiple sclerosis attack.

 Age